-The title says it all really – we are going to Disney Land!
+The title says it all really – we are going to Disney World!
 Yes I know the boys are too young to understand it or remember it later, but who said this trip is for the children?
+I’m often asked my tips for visiting Orlando for first timers, and although this will be the boys first trip it isn’t for me.

 I am a major Disney fan, I always have been and I imagine I always will be.
 I have been to Orlando 4 times already and I can’t wait to go back again this time.
 One of the real benefits of going multiple times is knowing exactly what you want to do and how you want to do it.
 I know for most people it is a once in a lifetime trip though, so while we’re getting down to the details of booking our trip next month I thought I’d team up with clickstay to give my top tips for visiting Orlando.